Canelo Alvarez wins unanimous decision in dominating title defense against Edgar Berlanga

 Berlanga lost for the first time in his career, dropping to 22-1-0.

 “I did good.
 Now what are they going to say?
-They said I don’t fight young fighters,” said Alvarez, who was making his eighth super middleweight title defense.
+They said I don’t fight young fighters,” Alvarez said.
 “They always talk, but I’m the best fighter in the world.”

 Judges Max DeLuca and Steve Weisfeld scored the fight 118-109, and judge David Sutherland had it 117-110.